snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

    computational fluid dynamics, shock physics, and many others.

-By definition, coarse-grained parallelism requires very little inter-processor communication and is therefore “embarrassingly parallel,” meaning that there is little loss in parallel efficiency due to communication as the number of processors increases.
+By definition, coarse-grained parallelism requires very little inter-processor communication and is therefore "embarrassingly parallel," meaning that there is little loss in parallel efficiency due to communication as the number of processors increases.
 However, it is often the case that there are not enough separable computations on each algorithm cycle to utilize the thousands of processors available on